 Readers will come to know the three wonderful cities in which Bodoni lived and will vicariously enjoy the food he ate and the wine he drank (but if they are lucky they will not suffer from the terrible gout that assailed Bodoni in later years, and will avoid inhaling the grape seed that lodged for years in his nose).

-Early on the morning of30 November 1813, the great bell of Parma cathedral tolled, informing the population that their greatest citizen had died; all the city went into mourning.
+Early on the morning of 30 November 1813, the great bell of Parma cathedral tolled, informing the population that their greatest citizen had died; all the city went into mourning.
 But now, 200 years after Bodoni’s death, his fame is immortal, and instead of mourning, we celebrate him.
-What better way to do this than with a new biography?

 "Valerie Lester has produced a first-rate, lushly illustrated biography of the creative genius who came up with the [Bodoni] font" - Jan Gardner, The Boston Globe (full review here)